mozilla/ecosystem-platform/docs/fxa-engineering/fxa-tests-circleci.md

 * Each package can provide a `Dockerfile` or `Dockerfile-build` file.
 This will be used to build a Docker image for deployment to Docker Hub.
 It should be very similar to `Dockerfile-test` - but it can omit steps & dependencies used only for testing.

-* Commits to `master` branch result in image deployments to Docker Hub for each package, using the `latest` tag.
+* Commits to `main` branch result in image deployments to Docker Hub for each package, using the `latest` tag.

 * Commits to branches prefixed with `feature` or `dockerpush` also result in images pushed to Docker Hub - in this case, the branch name is used as the Docker tag.